lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/01-Mister-Cocktail-Images/README.md

 ## Background & Objectives

-Today, we'll take the Mister Cocktail app from yesterday and enhance it with some images.
+Today, we'll take the Mr Cocktail app from yesterday and enhance it using images.

 We'll continue working on yesterday's code, so go back to your folder: